Skip to main content

-1. Option C: Consent or Pay Model (UK and ES only)
+1. Option C: Consent or Pay Model (UK, ES, DE, AUT and FR only)

 This section covers the specific requirements that Utiq business customers’ consent or pay models must meet before Utiq consent can be integrated within such models.